Willeujeans/Obsidian-Vault/Zettelkasten/Numbers.md

-A Mathematical value expressed by a [[Symbols]] representing a particular quantity.
+A Mathematical value expressed by a symbols representing a particular quantity.

 #concept #Math